kapoorgautam/cyberkapoor/README.md

 ### Cards

-> - Each section page on networkwizards includes cards that display the title and a brief description of the blog post.
+> - Each section page on cyberkapoor includes cards that display the title and a brief description of the blog post.
 > - The cards help the users to quickly scan through the available content and identify which posts may be most relevant to their interests.
 > - The cards are designed to be visually appealing and easy to read, with a clean layout that emphasizes the title and description of each post.
 > - Users can click on any card to view the full blog post and read more about the topic.